johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 - Added a transformation configuration modal to allow users to configure transformations for each mapped field.

 - **Enhanced CSV Data Processing Feedback:** The system now provides detailed, row-level error information to help users troubleshoot issues with their uploaded CSV files.
 Valid rows are still processed, with clear indications of any skipped rows or rows with issues.
-Enhanced loading indicators provide more context during parsing and mapping.
+Enhanced loading indicators (`isParsing`, `isMapping`, `isLoading`) provide more context during parsing, mapping, and general processing, including robust date sorting to gracefully handle invalid date values.

 ### 3.2.
 Viewing Data